-When several members of the same family have had the same or related cancers, there is a greater likelihood that the risk for cancer is hereditary.
-The only way to know for sure is through a cancer risk assessment.
+When several family members experience the same or related cancers, there is an increased likelihood that the risk for cancer is inherited.
+The only way to know for sure is through a cancer risk assessment with a genetic counselor.

-The OhioHealth Genetic Counseling Program is your source for a comprehensive and informative hereditary cancer risk assessment.
+The OhioHealth Genetic Counseling Program provides a comprehensive and informative hereditary cancer risk assessment.
 We provide the expertise and caring support to help identify if the cancer in your family is hereditary and to help you and your physician make choices for your best ongoing care.

 About Hereditary Cancer

 Hereditary cancer results from changes in the genetic information (our genes) that is passed from parents to their children.